Tantanok221/.claude/commands/continue.md

    **Update both session and context caches (only if user confirmed in Step 9):**

    **Update Session Cache:**
-   - Write current ticket ID and feature description to `.claude-session-cache.json`
-   - Include timestamp and command name ("continue")
-   - Add cache file to `.git/info/exclude`
+   **Use Session Cache Agent**: Use the session-cache-agent to update the session cache with current work details.

+   **Context for Agent**: "I need to update the session cache for the continue command.
+TicketId='{current-ticket-id}' featureDescription='{current-feature-description}' command='continue'.
+Please update the session cache and ensure git exclusion."

-   - Show: "✓ Updated session cache for future commands"
+   **Agent Execution**: Wait for the session-cache-agent to confirm cache update.
+Show: "✓ Updated session cache for future commands"

    **Update Context Cache:**
    - Capture session learnings and write to `work-progress/{ticket-id}-context.json`